No Interest Loan Scheme

 - - Overdue payments to loan recipients

 - - Used cars - See www.goodshep.org.au/services/vehicles/ for available options to purchase a car

 - - Second-hand or used baby items and electricals

-There is no minimum age for a NILS loan.
-If you are under 18 but you meet our other eligibility criteria, you are entitled to apply.
+If you are 17 years or older, and you meet our eligibility criteria, you are entitled to apply.

 This doesn’t count against you for a NILS loan.

 Yes, we don’t do any credit checks for a NILS loan.